darkwhispering/EP-Hashimage/readme.txt

 Sadly, there are some limitations in both Twitter and Instagram.

-Instagram only return about 20 images on a search.
+Instagram only return about 20-30 images on a search.
 You can find more information about it [here](http://stackoverflow.com/questions/12322028/what-is-the-maximum-number-of-requests-for-instagram)

-There is a way to get more results form instagram, but my time is limited so it have to wait for now.
+Also, the Instagram API are using odd limits.
+If you set a limit of eg 20, you will never get 20 images back, it finds 20 and then remove any that is private and give back all the images after that.
+A result can therefor be different on each request.
+I will be looking into a workaround for this in the future.

 Twitter only return results from the lates 6-8 days, and most of the time this result in 50 - 70 items depending on how popular hashtag you use.
 You can read more about this in the twitter search api documentations [here](https://dev.twitter.com/docs/using-search)

 == Changelog ==

-= 5.0.0.a01 =
+= 5.0.0 =
 * Plugin completely re-written
 * Updated to support the changes made in the Twitter API, July 2013
-* Fixed issues with caching of the images
+* Updated Slimbox (lightbox) to version 2.05
+* Updated Timthumb to version 2.8.13
 * Added Twitter consumer key settings option
 * Added Twitter consumer secret settings option
 * Added cache time settings option
-* Updated slimbox (lightbox) to latest version 2.05
-* Updated Timthumb to latest version 2.8.13
-* Removed async loading (will be back later)
+* Fixed issues with caching of the images
-* Removed flickr as network
+* Removed plixi as networks to search for on Twitter
-* Removed plixi as network
+* Removed pic.twitter.com as networks to search for on Twitter
-* Removed pic.twitter.com as network
+* Removed Flickr as networks to search for on Twitter
-* Removed widget (will be back later)
-* Removed shortcode (will be back later)
-* Removed settings page (will be back later)
+* Removed async option from settings page.
+Plugin will always load asynchronously.
+* Removed auto refresh option.
+It is now always auto refreshing and using the cache time a refresh time.
+* Tested on WP 3.8

 = 4.0.1 =
 * Tested on Wordpress 3.5